Michigan State wraps up drills, hoping to spring forward

 EAST LANSING, Mich.
 (AP) — Michigan State coach Mel Tucker hopes he doesn’t have this long of an offseason ever again.

-The Spartans fell short of being eligible for a bowl last year — a season after winning 11 games — in a fall marred by a melee in Michigan Stadium’s tunnel and being humbled.
+The Spartans fell short of being eligible for a bowl last year — a season after winning 11 games — in a fall marred by a melee in Michigan Stadium’s tunnel.

-“Sometimes you have to get beat up and get your face kicked in before you can really lay the true foundation — and that’s happened,” Tucker said.
+“Sometimes you have to get beat up and get your face kicked in before you can really lay the true foundation — and that’s happened,” Tucker said earlier this spring.
 “I know our guys are going to compete and fight.
 We have a chip on our shoulder and we know the areas we need to improve.

 “We addressed a lot in recruiting.
 We have a lot to prove.
 Going through a season like that can build character.”